Page last updated on April 10, 2023 at 2:10 pm

 Awarded $6,551.74 for 20 street sign toppers, a kiosk in Building Trades Park, and signage in Rose Hill Cemetery.

-2022 Neighborhood Improvement Grant Council Members
+Special THANKS to 2022 Neighborhood Improvement Grant Council members for their service:

 Roy Aten, Engineering Department